AmazeeLabs/language_domain/README.md

 # Language Domain

-A Drupal module that allows attach domains to languages.
+A Drupal module that allows attaching domains to languages.

 The dependencies are locale and domain.
 However the module is designed to be used with language_fallback and redirector.